 When you contact us, we'll normally make an appointment for you to see a Housing Options Advisor.
-If you fulfil certain criteria, you'll be offered a homeless application, followed by an assessment of needs and a Personal Housing Plan.
+If you fulfill certain criteria, you'll be offered a homeless application, followed by an assessment of needs and a Personal Housing Plan.
 This may be arranged on the same day as your initial appointment, or at a later date that suits.
-When you attend a Housing Options appointment or complete a homeless application form, we'll discuss all your options with you.
+When you attend a Housing Options appointment or complete a homeless application, we'll discuss all your options with you.

 Please note - you will need to answer a number of questions to find out how we can help.